Best Film for the Nikon N75

 A larger dynamic range is advantageous given that it tends to make shooting in various lighting conditions easier.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 - Slide film 6-8 stops

-The small dynamic range of transparency film is a further reason why it is considered to be challenging to shoot.
-The golden hour is the best time to shoot slide film.
+The constrained dynamic range of slide film is an additional reason why it’s thought to be challenging to shoot.
+Golden hour is the best time to use reversal.

-120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used by medium format cameras, is the only other type of film you are going to encounter}.

-Most new 35mm film for sale these days has a DX code.
-This enables cameras to automatically detect and set the ISO of the film canister loaded into the camera.
+All commercially available 35mm film distributed currently has DX encoding.
+This lets cameras to auto detect and set the ISO when the film canister is loaded.

-You will find a variety of options for where to have 35mm film processed.
-For a more comprehensive explanation of the possible choices go look at my guide on Where to Get Film Developed.
+There are a range of options for where to get film processed.
+For a more extensive discussion of the possibilities see my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed locally at pharmacies and big box stores.
-They ship film off-site to be processed by a separate company.
-This means that you won’t be given your negatives back.
+WARNING: Big box stores and pharmacies have ended processing film on location.
+They ship the film away to be processed by a 3rd party.
+This means that, you won’t receive your processed negatives back.